polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 This is because the `/*` node returns all children of the *[_data]* segment, but the iterator after
-that iterator, will make sure only the nodes from (including) the 1st node, to (not including) the 3rd
+our last children iterator, will make sure only the nodes from (including) the 1st node, to (not including) the 3rd
 node will be returned.
-The range iterator returns nodes according to [n1..n2>, to use math terminology,
+The range iterator returns nodes according to [n1..n2>, to use math terminology.
-and formalize its function.

 Both the start and the end of your range iterator are optional arguments to it, and if not supplied,
 will have the default values of "zeroth node" and "last node", whatever they are.
 For instance, to change the